Ahm3tJ4f/tailwind-landing-page/README.md

 # tailwind-landing-page
-I developed this project for practicing TailwindCSS and responsive web design
+I created this project for practicing TailwindCSS and responsive web design